NYPD: 18-year-old killed in 2nd police-involved shooting overnight

 Owens entered the room where the officers and his sister were and displayed a 13-inch kitchen knife, police said.
 He advanced toward the officers, one of which shot him with a Taser.
 Police said the jolt did not have any effect.

-That's when a second officer shot Owens in the chest, police said.
-It was not clear how many times the officer shot Owens.
+That's when a second officer shot Owens, striking him in the face, neck and torso, police said.

 He was taken to The Brookdale University Hospital and Medical Center, where he was pronounced dead.